Ann-Clawson/Anns-Citations/Readme.md

-# Ann's Citations Website Documentation
+# Ann's Citations

 ## Overview

-Ann's Citations is a unique small business information website created using HTML and CSS.
-It showcases the services offered with a blend of humor and professionalism, making it stand out.
-The website is designed to be light, intuitive, and engaging, facilitating easy navigation for all visitors.
+Ann's Citations is a fun little small business informational website created using HTML and CSS.
+It showcases the services offered with a blend of humor and professionalism, and is designed to be light, intuitive, and engaging, facilitating easy navigation for all visitors.

 ## Structure